RainFang/AndroidTicTacToe/ReadMe.txt

 It currently only supports human vs AI, so I decided to run with that and create a Terminator theme for this app, complete with custom icons and sounds.

 Featured in this project is:
+-Landscape mode support (NEW)
+-Keeping the game state intact from orientation changes (NEW) -Keeping the game score saved from user exits (NEW) -Reset scores (NEW)
 -Human vs AI in tic-tac-toe
 -New game
 -First move alternation